ebebbington/context-finder/README.md

 ```
 const contextsToFind = ['version-1.', 'version-4.']
 const fileToRead = 'all-contexts.txt' // this file must exist
-const fileToWrite = 'some-contexts.txt' // this file doesn't have to exist
+const fileToWrite = 'some-contexts.txt' // this file doesn't have to exist as it will be overwritten anyway
 ```

 * Execute

-*Note: Parameters must be the array of context titles, the file to read, and the file to write, respectively* `contextFinder.readAndPrint(contextsToFind, fileToRead, fileToWrite)`
+***Note:** Parameters must be the array of context titles, the file to read, and the file to write, respectively*

+`contextFinder.readAndPrint(contextsToFind, fileToRead, fileToWrite)`

 ## Command Line Usage (From the Source)